Unreal-Kingdoms/UE-Game-Build-Toolkit-Community-Edition/README.md

 # This is the community edition of our build pipeline

 This repo is open for you to use in any projects and modify as you see fit!
-Wou would appreciate you creating pull requests for any additional modifications you make that my be useful to the community.
+We would appreciate you creating pull requests for any additional modifications you make that my be useful to the community.

 <!-- Image Grid -->
 <p align="center">